-The COronal DEnsity and Temperature (CODET) model (Figure 1) uses a flux transport model of Schrijver (2001).
+The CODET model (Figure 1) uses a flux transport model of Schrijver (2001).
 The flux transport model is a key component of the proposed model.
 The flux transport model employed line-of-sight magnetic field data from SOHO/MDI and SDO/HMI full-disk magnetograms.
 These data are assimilated into the flux transport model to describe the dynamics of the solar photosphere.
-In this approach we could not employ directly the magnetic field strength density from MDI/SOHO (Scherrer et al. 1995) and HMI/SDO (Scherrer et al. 2012).
-The main reason is due to the synoptic maps do not take into account correctly the evolution of the active regions as they transit in the far-side.
-Additionally, synoptic maps do not cover most of the time the evolution of poles.
+In this approach, we could not directly employ the magnetic field strength density from MDI/SOHO (Scherrer et al. 1995) and HMI/SDO (Scherrer et al. 2012).
+The main reason is that the synoptic maps do not correctly take into account the evolution of the active regions as they transit in the far-side.
+Additionally, most of the time, synoptic maps do not cover the evolution of poles.

-The evolving surface-flux assimilation model is sampled every six hours from 1 July 1996.
-The assimilation model assumes that the magnetic field from SOHO/MDI and SDO/HMI is strictly vertical and the magnetograms are incorporated within 60° from disk center.
+The evolving surface-flux assimilation model is sampled every six hours from 1996 July 1.
+The assimilation model assumes that the magnetic field from SOHO/MDI and SDO/ HMI is strictly vertical and the magnetograms are incorporated within 60° from disk center.
 The assimilation procedure is a straightforward mapping: after re-binning to a resolution of 8 arcsec, each magnetogram pixel is assumed to correspond to a single concentration at the corresponding latitude and longitude.
-In addition to the assimilated magnetograms, small magnetic bipoles ( $|\phi| < 2 \times 10^{20}$ Mx) are injected outside the assimilation area.
-This maintains the quiet-Sun network, which impacts the flux dispersal even though it adds little to the large-scale coronal field.
+In addition to the assimilated magnetograms, small magnetic bipoles ($|\phi| < 2 \times 10^{20}$ Mx) are injected outside the assimilation area.
+This maintains the quiet-Sun network, which impacts the flux dispersal even though it adds little to the largescale coronal field.
 Also, bipoles are inserted on the far-side of the Sun depending on the pattern and magnitude of the measured travel time differences of p-modes reflecting around the antipode of disk center (Schrijver & De Rosa 2003).

-These data are then used as boundary conditions for a series of potential-field source-surface (PFSS) extrapolations.
-The structure of the coronal magnetic field is estimated employing the Potential Field Source Surface (Schrijver 2001; Schrijver & De Rosa 2003).
-The Potential Field Source Surface (PFSS) model, extrapolates the line-of-sight surface magnetic field through the corona with the boundary assumed to be at the source surface and assuming that the solar corona is current free.
-The magnetic field is extrapolated from the photosphere at $1R{\odot}$ to the corona at $2.5R{\odot}$ .
+These data are then used as boundary conditions for a series of potential-field source-surface (PFSS) extrapolations.3 The structure of the coronal magnetic field is estimated employing the PFSS model (Schrijver 2001; Schrijver & De Rosa 2003).
+The PFSS extrapolates the line-of-sight surface magnetic field through the corona, with the boundary assumed to be at the source surface and assuming that the solar corona is current-free.
+The magnetic field is extrapolated from the photosphere at 1 R{\odot} to the corona at 2.5 R{\odot} .

 The flux transport model is from the scheme of Schrijver (2001).
 This model considered fickian diffusion in all scales.
-The flux injection is described by a combination of random processes, capturing the properties of flux evolution (the flux emergence from the interior, flux dispersal over the surface and the flux disappearance from the photosphere).
+The flux injection is described by a combination of random processes, capturing the properties of flux evolution (the flux emergence from the interior, flux dispersal over the surface, and the flux disappearance from the photosphere).
 After the flux in a bipolar region has fully emerged, the region decays and the flux disperses across the surface.
-The flux dispersal in the photosphere is frequently modelled as a passive random walk diffusion, involving supergranulation, meridional flow and differential rotation.
-The bipolar region source function is:

-$$n(S,A)dS\,dt = (a_0AS^{-p} + a_1A^{\alpha}S^{-p-1})dS\,dt \tag{1}$$ where A[Mx] is the flux injection parameter related to different levels of activity, $S[deg^2 \approx 150Mm^2]$ is the area of the bipolar regions.
-At solar cycle maxima, the coefficients $a_0 = 8$ and p = 1.9 are determined by a fit to the area distribution for emerging active regions as derived by Zwaan & Harvey (1994), $a_1$ is the set to $8 deg^{-2} day^{-1}hemisphere^{-1}$ in order to match the total flux input.
-The weaker cycle dependence for the ephemeral region frequency compared to the active region frequency is approximated through a power-law scaling with the flux emergence parameter A with a power law index $\alpha = 1/3$ (Schrijver 2001).
+The flux dispersal in the photosphere is frequently modeled as a passive random walk diffusion, involving supergranulation, meridional flow, and differential rotation.
+The bipolar region source function is where A[Mx] is the flux injection parameter related to different levels of activity, and $S[\deg^2 \approx 150 \text{ Mm}^2]$ is the area of the bipolar regions.
+At solar cycle maxima, the coefficients $a_0 = 8$ and p = 1.9 are determined by a fit to the area distribution for emerging active regions as derived by Zwaan & Harvey (1994), a_1 is the set to 8 deg-2 day-1 hemisphere-1 in order to match the total flux input.
+The weaker cycle dependence for the ephemeral region frequency compared to the active region frequency is approximated through a power-law scaling with the flux emergence parameter A with a power-law index $\alpha = 1/3$ (Schrijver 2001).